Medicines Formulary is a list of medicines approved for use at the Trust.

 NICE technology appraisals

 Medicines which have been approved for use by NICE have been automatically included in our local formulary since 2005.
-See the NICE adherence checklists for information about how our formulary has adhered to positive NICE technology appraisal recommendations:
+See the NICE adherence checklists, available via the South East London Joint Medicines Formulary, for further information.

 If you have a question about the Medicines Formulary or the Paediatric Formulary, email kch-tr.FormularyKCH@nhs.net.